Pacenso/Personal-Finance/README.md

 # Personal-Finance
-A project to showcase data analysis skills, analyzing my spending across multiple accounts from 02-2025 to 02-2026
+A project to showcase data analysis skills, analyzing my spending across multiple accounts from 02-2025 to 02-2026 Data files are not included in this repository to protect personal information.

 ## Scope
 Utilize Google Sheets to analyze personal spending habits to discover actionable insights and facilitate change